metabase/metabase/docs/embedding/static-embedding-parameters.md

 ---
-title: Parameters for signed embeds
+title: Parameters for static embeds
+redirect_from:
+- /docs/latest/embedding/signed-embedding-parameters
 ---

 # Parameters for signed embeds